vbookshelf/Takkie-Translate-Offline/README.md

 - Runs completely offline.
 - Can be run on an external SSD.
 - Runs in a virtual environment so other software on the user's computer is not disturbed.
-- Ephemeral data processing.
-No sensitive data is stored.
 - Easy to audit.
 Uses a single-file architecture.